 Decor8 allows you to set custom background images and color schemes for your Start screen, breaking free from Microsoft’s limitations and tweaking it to your liking.
 You can even have the background automatically change and customize other parts of the Start screen, such as the number of rows of tiles and styles of animations.

-If you’re looking for a free alternative, you might want to try something like Windows 8 Start Screen Customizer, although it’s still in beta and isn’t as well tested – it may not be as polished and stable.
+If you’re looking for a free alternative, you might want to try something like, although it’s still in beta and isn’t as well tested – it may not be as polished and stable.

 Change The Lock Screen Background